 - Make yourself known by creating an admirable online portfolio.

-Headshot photography should be an essential part of posing life for many photographers.
-It is simple but complicated as well.
 Even professional photographers may find it difficult.
-You need the right equipment and a little skill.
+You need the right equipment and the right skills.
 Use various techniques, and don’t be afraid to juggle with your camera settings.
 In these moments, the camera is your best friend.